Sheep were first domesticated about 6000 years ago and became widely farmed because of their strong flocking instinct.

 - Allow to air dry away from direct source of heat.

-- Brush up the wool pile with a grooming brush.
+- Brush up the wool with a grooming brush.

-Wool is a natural fiber dating all the way back to about 4000 B.C..
+Wool is a natural fibre dating all the way back to about 4000 B.C..
 The unique structure

 of wool gives it amazing unmatched properties of resilience, durability and absorption.
 Wool